Recording Without Connectivity

 Variables vs. Export Template

-When using Postback URL you can define what your server receives based on an Export Template.
+When using Postback URL, you can define what your server receives based on an Export Template.
+When using DSU, the variables are not able to be structured with a template.

 If you want to see what is posted to your server, you can put an ‘echo’ at the beginning of your postback.
-In that way the post received will be emailed to you.
-If placed at the beginning of your script you should still get the email even if there’s a problem with your script.
+Then, the post received will be emailed to you.
+Also, if placed at the beginning of your script, you should still get the email even if there’s a problem with your script.

 Though setting up an echo will vary based on your programming language, here’s one example: